Logo for Thorp House Inn & Cottages in white text on a black background.

 In 1986, after extensive restoration, its doors opened to visitors once again, this time as a Door County bed and breakfast.
 As a tribute to the Thorp women, the guest rooms bear their names.

-For more detailed history, see link below:
+For a more detailed history, see link below:

 A History of Thorp House Inn & Cottages